-- Notwithstanding Subsection (H)(1), a parking space shall not be required within the areas depicted in Figure 18.33-1: - a.
-For an accessory dwelling unit or junior accessory dwelling unit that is on the same lot as a historic property listed on or eligible for listing on either the National Register of Historic Places or the California Register of Historical Resources: - b.
-When a parking exception has been granted in accordance with Section 18.36.080.

-- 3. Notwithstanding any other provisions of this code, the required parking space may be located as a tandem space in an existing driveway or in the required setbacks. - 4.
+- 2. Notwithstanding Subsection (H)(1), a parking space shall not be required within the areas depicted in Figure 18.33-1 for an accessory dwelling unit that is on the same lot as a historic resource listed on or eligible for listing on the California Register of Historical Resources, if the applicant demonstrates that the required parking cannot be provided on-site without adversely impacting aspects of the resource that have made it eligible for such listing. - 3.
+Notwithstanding any other provisions of this code, the required parking space may be located as a tandem space in an existing driveway or in the required setbacks. - 4.
 When a private garage, carport, or covered parking structure is demolished or converted in conjunction with the construction of an accessory dwelling unit within the areas depicted in Figure 18.33-1, or a junior accessory dwelling unit anywhere in the city, the spaces contained in such structures shall be replaced to the extent they are required to meet the numerical parking requirements in Chapter 18.36.
 The replacement spaces may be located in any configuration on the same lot as the accessory dwelling unit, including, but not limited to, enclosed spaces, unenclosed spaces, or tandem spaces, or by the use of mechanical automobile parking lifts; provided, that the spaces and driveway comply with the requirements found in Sections 18.06.040(D) and (E), to the extent those requirements do not conflict with this chapter.

-l.
-After January 1, 2025 and if permitted by state law, either the primary dwelling or the accessory dwelling unit shall be occupied by the owner of record as his or her principal residence.
+I. After January 1, 2025 and if permitted by state law, either the primary dwelling or the accessory dwelling unit shall be occupied by the owner of record as his or her principal residence.